Matteo Curcio

 A smooth, chill-out, bossa-nova downtempo track featuring the sweet vocals of Marinella Mastrosimone of Musetta.
 The ideal background for romantic, sunny, elegant and cool summer or spring videos or photo galleries with an elegant yet sexy twist.

-SoundClick artist Matteo Curcio presents "Morbossa", a remarkable release in the Bossa Nova Latin genre.
+SoundClick artist Matteo Curcio presents "Morbossa", an outstanding release in the Bossa Nova genre.
 The arrangement reflects a careful attention to detail that rewards repeated listening.
-With a tone that is love, ethereal, cool and dreamy, this track connects on an emotional level.
+Representing the charismatic sound of bossa nova in Brazil, this track speaks for itself.
 It has reached the top 10 on the SoundClick Bossa Nova chart, peaking at #1.
-"Morbossa" brings the energy of Downtempo, Inspirational and Jazzy to your project — license this type beat on SoundClick for $29.00.
+"Morbossa" can be licensed directly on SoundClick for $29.00, making it accessible for sync, content, and creative projects.

 - freestyling over a beat